Aurelianis/PRPScript/MANUAL-TroubleshootingFAQs.md

 ### Error about missing registry entries when starting FO4Edit
 You did not start Fallout 4 at least once after performing a clean install.

+### Error when running GeneratePrevisibines.ps1 cannot be loaded because the execution of scripts is disabled on this system.
+Either bypass the execution for the script using powershell -ExecutionPolicy ByPass -File GeneratePrevisibines.ps1 OR
+Change the policy using Set-ExecutionPolicy RemoteSigned and Type [A] for Yes To All